Construction Wall-Bracing DC-MD-VA

 Tilt-up construction wall bracing has become a popular construction technique for residential dwellings, retail stores, office buildings, warehouses, high-rise construction, and other structures.
 The concept is simple—concrete walls are poured into custom wood forms lying on the ground.
 These have built-in footing and roofing supports for fast assembly once the slabs dry.

-· OSHA requires bracing for all walls taller than 8 feet.
-At least two braces must be used per panel.
+OSHA requires bracing for all walls taller than 8 feet.
+Two braces per panel.

-· Braces can be attached to tilt-up wall panels before or after they have been lifted into place, though it’s often more efficient to attach the braces before erecting the panels.
+Braces are attached to tilt-up wall panels before or after they have been lifted into place.
 This way, you avoid needing ladders or aerial lifts to attach the braces while a crane holds the wall steady.

 Scaffold Resource has a core of engineers who are extremely knowledgeable in all temporary construction wall bracing techniques and methods.
 Our certified staff is ready to provide the information and resources you need to safely implement this construction method and comply with OSHA regulations.
 Please contact us today at 301-924-7223 for more information about our wall-bracing services.